beastwick/visionable-assignment/README.md

 I've included a postman workspace with the basic CRUD routes.

-You may also run the two individual unit tests provided.
-They're really integration tests though because they're interacting with the database.
+You may also run the two individual unit (integration) tests provided.

 ```
 php artisan test --filter ClinicControllerTest